AlexandrosPanag/My_Java_Projects/Algorithms/Quick-Find/README.md

 THIS ARTICLE WAS TAKEN FROM & CAN BE FOUND HERE TO READ MORE INFORMATION: https://regenerativetoday.com/union-find-data-structure-quick-find-algorithm/

-This is an a Java implementation of how the algorithm works.
+This is a Java implementation of how the algorithm works.